-A GHG inventory is an evaluation of the quantity of emitted (or captured) GHGs in the atmosphere over one year resulting from the activities of an organization or a territory.
+A GHG assessment is an evaluation of the quantity of emitted (or captured and stored) GHGs in the atmosphere over one year resulting from the activities of an organization or a territory.

 The emissions of the entity are classified according to predefined "categories".
 This classification makes it possible to identify the emission categories where the carbon impact is greatest.
-It is on these categories that the entity conducting its inventory needs to focus its energy and environmental strategies for reducing its emissions.
+It is on these categories that the entity conducting its assessment needs to focus its energy and environmental strategies for reducing emissions.

 - Structure your environmental policy

 - Identify actions enabling your energy bill to be reduced along with its global impact

 - Comply with regulations (if subject to them)

 - Involve your employees or partners in the exercise

 Depending on the objective sought by the organization, a GHG assessment may be approached in different ways.